-- (a) To comply with the legislative requirements and regulations relevant to the management of Council's investments: - (b) To maximise returns to Council consistent with all requirements of the policy; - (c) To preserve the capital of the investment portfolio.
+- a) To comply with the legislative requirements and regulations relevant to the management of Council's investments; - b) To maximise returns to Council consistent with all requirements of the policy; - c) To preserve the capital of the investment portfolio.
 Investments are to be placed in a manner that seeks to ensure the security and safeguarding of the investment portfolio.
-This includes managing credit and interest rate risk within identified thresholds and parameters. - (d) To ensure the investment portfolio has sufficient liquidity to meet all reasonably anticipated cash flow requirements, as and when they fall due, without incurring significant costs due to the unanticipated sale of an investment; - (e) To establish a framework for monitoring the investments.
-The investment portfolio is expected to achieve a predetermined market average rate of return that takes into account Council's risk tolerance.
-Any additional return target set by Council will also consider the risk limitation and prudent investment principles; and - (f) To confirm delegations and other relevant governance matters in relation to Council's investments.
+This includes managing all risks within identified thresholds and parameters. - d) To ensure the investment portfolio has enough liquidity to meet all reasonably anticipated cash flow requirements, as and when they fall due, without incurring significant costs due to the unanticipated sale of an investment; - e) To establish a framework for monitoring the investments; - f) The investment portfolio is expected to match or exceed a passive investment benchmark for conservative investors, in line with prudent person principles; and - g) To confirm delegations and other relevant governance matters in relation to Council's investments.

-3.0 LEGISLATIVE REQUIREMENTS
+3.0 ROLES AND RESPONSIBILITY